Chunking

 The chunking aggressive (200 characters) creates a noise semantics

 200 characters, we are under the threshold of consistency semantics (Semantic Coherence Threshold).
-If you optimize for the Passages with paragraphs of 200 characters, you can’t cut out too late without injecting artificially on the context (ex: repeat the main keyword in each fragment).’In thecase, repeat the word primary when cis not relevant, nis not the best strategy.
+If you optimize for the ‘Passages’ with paragraphs of 200 characters, you can’t cut out too late without injecting artificially on the context (ex: repeat the main keyword in each fragment).
+‘In that case, repeat the word primary when it is not relevant, is not the best strategy.

 PHASE 2 of the test